 A topic that most people don't want to discuss but that is extremely important is bowel movements and constipation.
 Constipation is basically defined as "difficulty in having a bowel movement," and can even become an obstruction leading to no bowel movements at all.

-You may normally have no problems with this in your daily home life.
-But things change when you're in the hospital, having surgery, etc.
+Normally, you may have no problems with this in your daily home life; however, things change when you're in the hospital following surgery.

 Three things that may quickly cause you to have constipation after your surgery are: